Who we are

 ZeroAvia - System Test Engineer

 Pablo is keen on sustainable aviation and aerospace in general.
-Among his other passions are Formula 1 and sport.
-His background includes studying for four years in an integrated master’s program in Aeronautical Engineering, during which he was part of his university’s UAS team participating in the IMechE UAS challenge.
-Additionally, during his summers, he conducted research on sustainable aviation and its economic feasibility.
-He currently works for a company called ZeroAvia, which is developing future hydrogen electric power plants for aviation.
+Among their other passions are Formula 1 and sport.
+Their background includes four years of study in an integrated master’s program in Aeronautical Engineering, during which they were part of their university's UAS team participating in the IMechE UAS Challenge.
+Furthermore, during their summers, they conducted research into sustainable aviation and its economic feasibility.
+Pablo currently works for a company called ZeroAvia, which is developing future hydrogen-electric powerplants for aviation.

 Spirit AeroSystems - Graduate Stress Engineer

-James Connolly - AMSTAC & Northern Ireland YM Representative
+James Connolly - Committee Member Northern Ireland Representative & AMSTAC Representative

 James Connolly